 With us, a huge flotilla of fishing and tour boats of all kinds went back to Seward, this is a city with high touristic traffic in July!
 Quite different to Yakutat and even Cordova with no road access.

 It was the first time I arrived into a city with a co-paddler, and we were landing at the beach of George Walker’s house at Lowell Point who is so friendly to let Josh use his work shed to reinforce once more the bottom of my kayak.
 Thanks, George!

 George Peck and his wife Tula are hosting me in town with a room, shower, laundry and internet.
-Thanks to both of them!
+Thanks to both!

-Thanks to my co-paddler from Cordova to seward, Josh Thomas!
+Thanks to my co-paddler from Cordova to Seward, Josh Thomas!
 He was one of a perfect paddling buddy, always great spirit, friendly, helpful, polite, a secure paddler in most conditions and – on top of it – he is a great photo- and videographer!
-I’m so much looking forward to see his pictures!
+I am so much looking forward to seeing his pictures!